CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/Services/Embed.md

 folder: Services
 ---

-## List of existing services supported by HTML Embed activity or analytics tool (tested)
+## List of existing services supported by HTML Embed activity or analytics tool (tested with only public content)

 * Youtube
 * TED